 Federal Unemployment Taxes

-- The employer paid cash wages of $20,000 or more to farm workers during any calendar quarter for the reporting year
+- The employer paid wages of $1,500 or more to employees in any calendar quarter during 2017 or 2018, or

 State Unemployment Insurance Taxes

 Under Minnesota Unemployment Insurance Law, every individual or organization that pays covered wages in Minnesota must register with the Minnesota Unemployment Insurance (UI) Program.
 Registration should be done as soon as possible after the first wages are paid for covered employment in Minnesota.
 Registration must occur prior to the due date of the first quarterly wage detail report the employer is required to submit.
 However, employers do not register until covered wages have actually been paid.

 Certain employers have different registration requirements for unemployment insurance than those stated in the paragraph above, depending on their legal organization and/or their type of business.
 For more information, see the following sections of the Unemployment Insurance (UI) Employer Handbook: